co234/K/aboud.md

 I am currently an Assistant Professor at School of Statistics and Data Science (SSDS), Southeast University.
 I received my Ph.D. degree from the University of Technology Sydney (UTS).
 My recent research interests include **Fairness** and **Bayesian Statistics**.
 I am also interested in topics about **Bias mitigation in LLM** and **AI4Science**.
 Feel free to reach out to discuss potential collaborations in any related field or area of mutual interest.

 ### News
+- Our paper got accepted to TPAMI
 - Honored to be selected as one of the recipients of the **Best Reviewer award** at [AISTATS 2025](https://url.au.m.mimecastprotect.com/s/EszZCK1D20t2Wy0LrhMfVc5tI__?domain=aistats.org)
 - One paper accepted at AAAI 2025
 - One paper accepted at KDD 2025
 - Recognized as one of the **Top Reviewers** for [NeurIPS 2024](https://neurips.cc/Conferences/2024/ProgramCommittee#top-reviewers)
-- One paper accepted at NeurIPS 2024

 ### Preprint
 - Q. Kong, **Y. Zhang**, Y. Liu, P. Tong, E. Liu, F. Zhou, "Language-TPP: Integrating Temporal Point Processes with Language Models for Event Analysis." [[paper]](https://arxiv.org/pdf/2502.07139)